fiatcrush/twitter-bot/README.md

 tweetIt("@" + screenName + " Hello there!
 What's your favourite cryptocurrency?"); // REQUIRED USER DATA
 ```

-And lastly on line 50 add your hastag or serach term(s), comma delimit if you want multiple:
+And lastly on line 50 add your #hashtag or search term(s), comma delimited if using multiple:

 ```
 q: '#blockchain',  // REQUIRED USER DATA